iosif-castrucci/freeCodeCamp/Responsive Web Design Certification/Curses/README.md

 FIRST SECTION(1/5):

- 1. Learning HTML by building a cat photo app
+ 1. Learning HTML by building a cat photo app.
- 2. Learning CSS by building a cafe menu
+ 2. Learning CSS by building a cafe menu.
- 3. Learning CSS by building a set of colored markers
+ 3. Learning CSS by building a set of colored markers.
- 4. Learning HTML Form by building a Registration Form
+ 4. Learning HTML Form by building a Registration Form•
- 5. FIRST CERTIFICATION PROJECT (1/5) by building a Survey Form
+ 5. FIRST CERTIFICATION PROJECT (1/5) by building a Survey Form.

+SECOND SECTION(2/5):

+ 1. Learn the CSS BOX model by building a Rothko painting.
+ 2. Learn CSS Flexbox by building a photo gallery.
+ 3. Learn Typography by building a Nutrition Label.
+ 4. Learn accessibility by building a Quiz.
+ 5. SECOND CERTIFICATION PROJECT (2/5) by building a Tribute Page.